Ghayth-Sabeaallil/PizzaCal/README.md

 # Pizza Calculator

 ## Description
-This project is to calculate the pris of pizza
+This project is to calculate the price of pizza

 ## Installation
 Step 1: Go to the projects folder